edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/limits.md

 Move all build-time dependencies such as webpack, babel, etc... to devDependencies, rerun npm | yarn install, and try to deploy again.
 ```

-Following are the possible fixes that would help you reduce serverless bundle size by better engineering.
+Following are the possible fixes that would help you reduce bundle size by better engineering.
 If none of these does it, feel free to raise an issue on [{{ PRODUCT }} Forums]({{ FORUM_URL }}).

 ### [1]: Segregating devDependencies from dependencies {/* possible-fix-1-segregating-devdependencies-from-dependencies */}

 Typically, this is due to node_modules marked as `dependencies` when they are more appropriate in `devDependencies` within the `package.json` file.
-Modules marked as dependencies will be included in the serverless bundle.
+Modules marked as dependencies will be included in the bundle.
 Dev-only modules such as `babel`, `jest`, `webpack`, etc. should be moved to `devDependencies` as shown:

 ```diff
 "dependencies": {